They treat their animals with care until the day they're ready to dispatch them.

 The intestines get piled into a plastic lined basket.

 This is the point where things began to really smell.

-Organs come out and go into the soup.
+The organs come out and go into the soup.

 The spine comes off of an ever-shrinking pile of flesh.

-They work stoically through freezing temperatures.
+They work stoically through the freezing temperatures.
 It was two hours before Marioara complained her hands were cold.

-A pigs bladder holds about two liters of urine (half a gallon.)
+The pigs bladder holds about two liters of urine (half a gallon.)

 They tie off one end of the bladder to keep the toxic contents inside.

 Marioara uses the urine from the other end of the bladder to help wash the stones free of the blood.

 Page || Meet